mlhcmit/psets/2022/pset3/README.md

   * To gain an introduction to CNNs/CV/radiograph data.

 ### Code and Write-up Questions
-Code and write-up questions can be found here: https://colab.research.google.com/drive/1_Uv8c7AqbeFYnwnKgyeZRCVt4-wSEnGR
+Code and write-up questions can be found [here](https://colab.research.google.com/drive/1pQjhmPh5a4zgKnpP7EFyyzLJVhrrQVJW?usp=sharing).

 You will be required to turn in your final `.ipynb` colab file in addition to the answers for all questions explicitly asked in the "Write-Up Questions" sections.